 You've just landed at the Home Base of the Golden Gate Wing!
 Here you can find the latest news and what's going on!
 If you are not a member, check us out!
-We are a very active group of the CAF, with Fly Days, Dinner meetings with guest speaker, we participate in airshows, organize trips and tours!
-You can see historic aircraft up close, participate in operations, and best of all, get a hand in keeping 'em flying!
+We are a very active group of the CAF with Fly Days, and dinner meetings with guest speakers.
+We participate in air shows and organize tours.
+Best of all, get a hand in keeping 'em flying!
 Use the navigation switches on the left panel to get started!

 Welcome to the Golden Gate Wing!

 Christopher Starling, Colonel, US Marine Corps (Retired) edited by Ken Evans

 Chris was born in 1966 in Braunschweig, Germany.
 His father was a career Navy Chaplain and his family moved every few years.
 He attended grade school in Annapolis MD, Virginia Beach, VA and Fettercairn, Scotland.

 After graduation from Middletown High School in Middletown, RI, in 1984, Chris attended college at Virginia Military Institute at Lexington, VA.
 He studied German and International Studies and spent a semester abroad in Vienna, Austria.
 Upon graduation in 1988, he was commissioned a Second Lieutenant in the Marine Corps.

 After entry level training in Quantico, VA, he reported to his first operational assignment with First Battalion, First Marines at Camp Pendleton, California in 1989.
 During Operation Desert Shield / Desert Storm, he commanded a Heavy Weapons Platoon and completed two deployments aboard ship to the Western Pacific.